1963 Colne Valley by-election: Candidates

 Labour selected 43-year-old Patrick Duffy.
 He had contested Tiverton in 1950, 1951 and 1955.
 Duffy was a lecturer at Leeds University from 1950 to 1963, who had been educated at the London School of Economics and Columbia University, New York City.

 The Conservatives selected 28-year-old outsider, Andrew Alexander, a journalist and leader writer.
 Alexander was educated at Lancing College, and a former member of Dorchester Borough Council.
 He was a past chairman of North Kensington Young Conservatives and Dorchester Young Conservatives.

 The Liberals re-selected 44-year-old Leeds man Richard Wainwright.
 He had contested Pudsey in 1950 and 1955 and Colne Valley in 1959.
 Wainwright was a chartered accountant, educated at Shrewsbury School and Clare College, Cambridge.
 He was a Member of the Liberal Party Committee and Council, and chairman of the Liberal Party Organization Department from 1955 to 1957.

 An independent candidate, Arthur Fox, also stood.
 He was well-known as the owner of the "Revue Bar", a Manchester striptease club and an author on the subject.

-174 people serving in the Armed Forces applied for nomination papers, as it was usual practice at the time that any serving personnel doing so would be given an honourable discharge.
-However, unlike by-elections held late in the previous year, none of the candidates paid a deposit, and so they secured their release without appearing on the ballot paper.
+A total of 174 people serving in the Armed Forces applied for nomination papers to stand in the election, to avail of the automatic military discharge for Parliamentary candidates publicised by Malcolm Thompson at the 1962 Middlesbrough West by-election.
+Whereas Thompson's name had appeared on the ballot paper, by 1963 it was widely known that merely applying for papers sufficed for a discharge, without needing to submit the papers or pay an electoral deposit.
+The military rules for election discharge were tightened after the following week's Rotherham by-election.